-A profile is the context in which an Arcade expression is evaluated and interpreted.
+A profile defines the environment and rules for how an Arcade expression is evaluated and interpreted.
 An Arcade profile specifies:

-- the execution context - or where you can use Arcade,
+- the execution context - or the environment controlling the expression's execution,

 - the profile variables that can be used as input data values to the expression,